klahrich/chiefhustler/content/diary/44-final-thoughts-semler.md

 {{<youtube fvka5QBFGss>}}

-I was glad to stumble on it because it helped clarify some of my disconfort with the business and the stock.
+I was glad to stumble on it because it helped clarify some of my discomfort with the business and the stock.

-I guess by far the most important points I want to take away is the importance of asking:
+I guess what I'm taking away is the importance of asking the following questions:

 1. How big is the TAM (total addressable market)?